adapttive/advance-grid/README.md

 ## usage

+### refresh

 - added to sales order grid by default
 - to add to other ui grids, add the following to ui grid xml:

 ```xml